beckettschlag/PortfolioProjects/Data Science Salaries EDA/README.md

 ```
 ![Alt text](https://i.imgur.com/eldvxTU.png)

 From this we can clearly see that all experience levels have a remote percentage of at least 60%.
-An interesting insight is that Mid-Level employees have the lowest remote percentage while Executive-Level employees have the highest, near 80%.
+An interesting insight is that Mid-Level employees have the lowest remote percentage at 64.18%  while Executive-Level employees have the highest, at 78.85%.

 Now let's visualize the data needed to answer the question of 'Have salary levels changed as the remote percentage has?'
 ```